varlardohaeris/emacs-archives/emacswiki/zones-readme.txt

  `C-x n H' (command `hlt-highlight-regions-in-buffers') to do the same across a set of buffers that you specify (or across all visible buffers).
-If option `hlt-auto-faces-flag' is non-nil then each region gets a different face.
-Otherwise, all of the regions are highlighted with the same face.
+If option `hlt-auto-faces-flag' is non-nil then each zone gets a different face.
+Otherwise, all of the zones are highlighted with the same face.
 Complementary (unbound) commands `hlt-unhighlight-regions' and `hlt-unhighlight-regions-in-buffers' unhighlight.

  Defining your own command can be simple or somewhat complex, depending on how the region is used in the code for the corresponding region-action Emacs command.
-The definition of `hlt-highlight-regions' just calls existing function `hlt-highlight-region' once for each recorded region:
+The definition of `hlt-highlight-regions' just calls existing function `hlt-highlight-region' once for each recorded zone:

 (defun hlt-highlight-regions (&optional regions face msgp mousep
                                         buffers)